peratonlabs/MultiPartyNetwork/README.md

-# MultiPlayerNetwork (mp_network)
+# MultiPartyNetwork (mp_network)

-The multi-player network class is a c++ header and source file used to establish a fully-connected network with an arbitrary number of tcp channels between every party.
+The multi-party network class is a c++ header and source file used to establish a fully-connected network with an arbitrary number of tcp channels between every party.
 Once the network is fully-connected, the class provides synchronous and asynchronous networking functionality to send and recieve data. mp_network depends on libBoost.

 Examples | Description
 ------------- | -------------